 In an Order issued in the case concerning Legality of Use of Force (Yugoslavia v.
-France), the Court rejected by twelve votes to three the request for the indication of provisional measures submitted by the Federal Republic of Yugoslavia (FRY).
-The Court also stated that it could not at that stage of proceedings, accede to France's request that the case be removed from the List.
-It thus remained seized of the case and the subsequent procedure had been reserved for further decision by fourteen votes to one.
+Germany), the Court rejected by twelve votes to three the request for the indication of provisional measures submitted by the Federal Republic of Yugoslavia (FRY).
+The Court also stated that it remained seized of the case.
+It reserved the subsequent procedure for further decision by fourteen votes to one.